-Cold, stormy weekend days may keep the family indoors – sometimes even without power!
+Cold, stormy days may keep the family indoors – sometimes even without power!
 While it may be a great day to catch up on projects while the kids (and pets) play, it is also the kind of day when we hunker down with closed windows.
 When we start to not feel well, we blame it on the changing weather.
 More likely than not what is really happening is the air quality inside our house is degrading your health.
+So how does one stay healthy during a storm?

-Here is a recent example from our founder, Bill Hayward:
+Here is a recent example from our founder, Bill Hayward, and how he and his family tried to stay healthy during a storm:

 “On a stormy morning during a power outage, I returned home to find my wife, her friend, 4 kids and three dogs playing.
 I was immediately overwhelmed by how “stuffy” the house felt.
 When I asked how they felt the two adults said they were developing sore throats and had headaches.
 Knowing the cause, I immediately opened the windows and within 30 minutes the symptoms cleared.
 Had I not flushed the house with fresh air and the family continued in those poor indoor air quality conditions all day, those symptoms would have likely turned into an actual illness that might have lasted a day or so.